m2osw/prinbee/doc/JOURNAL.md

   Counter incremented each time the processing does not end with a call to the `Done()` function.
-This means the process is either taking to long or it crashed.
+This means the process is either taking too long or is crashing.

   If another process checks on this journal row or our database timeout tick is received, then we increase this counter and mark the row as